Zell3/TFOC-FF2R-SUBPLUGINS/README.md

 TFOC FF2R Sub-plugins by Zell (TFOC Inner Circles)

 ## Usage
-copy from "all configs abilities.cfg" that's up-to-date
+Everything in "all configs abilities.cfg" are work fine and up-to-date.

-about files in plugins and scripting some of them are not working
+Some files in folder plugins and scripting are not working.
+You can check it by looking in "all configs abilities.cfg"

 ## Contributing